 Boat Bill of Sale – Used to report a ship’s change in ownership.

 |General (others)||Required||Required||Not required|

 What is a Rhode Island Bill of Sale?

-A Rhode Island bill of sale illustrates the interaction between a buyer and seller when reassigning the ownership of personal belongings.
-Once completed, individuals should be able to identify the merchant and purchaser using their full name, address, email, and phone number.
-In addition, they should have the means to locate the item and determine its value from the written description and sale price.
+A Rhode Island bill of sale form outlines the exchange between a buyer and seller while transferring ownership of personal property.
+Upon completion, the document should provide identifiable information for the seller and buyer, including their full name, address, email, and phone number.
+Additionally, the form should describe the item and indicate its value through the written description and sale price.

-Notarization further binds the agreement since it involves another individual approving the purchase.
-In Rhode Island, a Notary must sign or stamp boat, gun, and car bill of sale forms.
-Other items do not require notarization, although a notary seal or signature further authorizes the sale.
-Notaries are available at libraries, law offices, and other businesses.
+Notarization further strengthens the agreement, involving a third party validating the transaction.
+In Rhode Island, notaries must sign or stamp bill of sale forms for boats, firearms, and automobiles.
+Although other items do not mandate notarization, a notary seal or signature adds authorization to the sale.
+Libraries, law offices, and various businesses often have notaries available.